DJBuildIt/Cursor-Claude-Think-MCP/examples/example-prompts.md

    - When we find elements smaller than the pivot, we swap them to the left side
    - Finally, we place the pivot in its correct sorted position

+4. Time complexity analysis:
-4. The average-case time complexity is O(n log n)
+   - Best case: O(n log n)
-   - Each partition takes O(n) time
+     * Occurs when the pivot always divides the array into roughly equal halves
-   - We make log n levels of recursion on average
+     * We get log n levels of recursion, and at each level we do O(n) work (the partitioning)

-   - Best case is also O(n log n)
+   - Average case: O(n log n)
+     * Even with random pivot selection, we tend to get reasonably balanced partitions
+     * Still results in log n levels with O(n) work per level

+   - Worst case: O(n²)
+     * Occurs when the pivot is always the smallest or largest element
-   - Worst case is O(n²) when the array is already sorted and we pick the smallest/largest element as pivot
+     * This happens when the array is already sorted and we choose the first/last element as pivot
+     * In this case, each partition only reduces the problem size by 1, leading to n levels of recursion
+     * With O(n) work per level, we get O(n²) total

+5. Space complexity:
-5. Space complexity is O(log n) on average for the recursion stack.
+   - O(log n) on average for the recursion stack (best/average case)
+   - O(n) in the worst case when the recursion depth reaches n levels

+6. Optimizations:
+   - Random pivot selection or "median-of-three" can help avoid the worst case
+   - Switching to insertion sort for small subarrays improves practical performance
 </thinking>

-Quicksort is a fast, divide-and-conquer sorting algorithm that works by selecting a 'pivot' element and partitioning the array around it, then recursively sorting the sub-arrays.
-It has average-case time complexity of O(n log n) and is widely used in practice due to its efficiency.
+Quicksort has different time complexities depending on the scenario:

+- Best/Average case: O(n log n)
+- Worst case: O(n²) when the array is already sorted and we choose the smallest/largest element as pivot

+The algorithm is efficient in practice due to its good cache performance and the fact that its worst case can usually be avoided with proper pivot selection strategies like randomization or the median-of-three method.